dhis2Routine data for better management of health programs.

 The District Health Information System 2.0, known as DHIS2, is an open source health data management system used in more than 50 countries across the globe to collect data on national public health statistics.

 Timely and routine access to data is necessary for all health systems to improve decision making and guide resource allocation.
-The ASSP project’s health systems strengthening approach identifies stakeholder needs and capacity.
-Then it emphasizes data quality and security to meet those needs.
-The focus is on the end goal: using data to improve planning, management, and health outcomes.
-ASSP is helping the Congolese government to improve capacity and increase the use of its national health information system, or SNIS.
-In addition, it is addressing facility level gaps such as equipment, training, and skills to analyze data at the health zone level.
+ASSP, and later its follow on project, ASSR, used a health systems strengthening approach that identified stakeholder needs and capacity.
+Then emphasized data quality and security to meet those needs.
+The focus was on the end goal: using data to improve planning, management, and health outcomes.
+ASSP helped the Congolese government to improve capacity and increase the use of its national health information system, or SNIS.
+In addition, it addressed facility level gaps such as equipment, training, and skills to analyze data at the health zone level.
 Perhaps the most pressing challenges for data collection are the geographic barriers and technological limitations in the DRC.
 As a result, many health facilities still use paper-based systems that limit timely access to data.

 implementing DHIS2 in the DRC

 ASSP worked with the Ministry of Health, or MOH, to strengthen the National Health Information System, or SNIS.
 They built human resource capacity, infrastructure, and information sharing platforms to improve data dissemination and use for decision-making.
 ASSP worked closely with the MOH to roll out DHIS2.
 As a result, all 52 ASSP health zones are submitting more timely, accurate, and transparent data.
 IMA also provides technical assistance to the MOH for implementation in the remaining 474 health zones that are not covered by ASSP.

 Number of health zones with a DHIS2 data quality score of 80% or more on the data quality reporting appraisal scheme during ASSR, 100% of target